DInnaD/labnotebook/content/lab-notebook/2012-03-03-thursday-friday-saturday.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-03-03 22:21:36
+date: 2012-03-03T22:21:36Z
-layout: post
+redirects:
+- /wordpress/archives/4041
+- /archives/4041
 slug: thursday-friday-saturday
-title: Thursday, Friday, Saturday
-redirects: [/wordpress/archives/4041, /archives/4041]
-categories:
-- ecology
 tags:
 - pdg-control
+title: Thursday, Friday, Saturday
+url: /2012/03/03/thursday-friday-saturday/
 ---

 * forage fish seminar - Patrick and Jay with interesting stuff.
 Sounds like compensating benefits due to quality-response (larger fish) and stock effect (easier to find) will be more minor in this fishery, but demand response be compensating.
   * knit hooks
   * externalization example working (based on Reed.R).
 Still unsure how I feel about externalization vs fully literate code.
 Redundant typing is bad but isn't that why common tasks are functionalized?
   * pmc-0.5 posted to CRAN (use `check --as-cran` in tests)